fractureinc/claude-code-github-action/README.md

 \* Required when mode is 'review'

+## Enhanced Context for Claude

+With version 0.1.6, Claude now receives complete context for your PRs, including:

+- PR metadata (title, description, branch info)
+- List of all files changed
+- Complete diff of all changes in the PR
+- Repository information

+This allows Claude to provide much more accurate and helpful responses about your code changes.

 ## Example Queries

 Here are some example queries you can use with the claude: prefix: